-D.9.1.3 Noise Environment
+D.9.1.4 Noise Environment

 Multiple sources of noise occur near the Proposed Project route.
 The primary noise source in the vicinity of the Proposed Project right-of-way (ROW) is vehicle traffic on the roadways and freeways identified in Section D.11 (Transportation and Traffic), Tables D.11-1 and D.11-2.
-In addition, while the existing single-circuit 115 kV subtransmission line between Maraschino and Banning Substations carries current only when the line is used as an emergency backup system, when the line does carry load, it creates corona noise.
-The noise from corona discharge and similar electrical phenomena associated with high-voltage power transmission is heard near an energized line as a crackling or hissing sound.
-Corona noise increases with the voltage of the line, irregularities on the conductor surface caused either by age or moisture, and wet ambient meteorological conditions, when high humidity, fog, or rain occur.
-Surrounding land uses contribute many other noise sources, depending on the locations, described below.
+Surrounding land uses contribute many other noise sources, depending on their locations.